ni/nimi-python/docs/nidmm/functions.rst

     .. note:: This function calls :py:func:`nidmm.reset`, and any configurations previous to the call will be lost.
 All attributes will be set to their default values after the call returns.

-.. function:: send_software_trigger()

-    Sends a command to trigger the DMM.
-Call this function if you have configured either the :py:data:`nidmm.TRIGGER\_SOURCE` or
-    :py:data:`nidmm.SAMPLE\_TRIGGER` attributes.
-If the
-    :py:data:`nidmm.TRIGGER\_SOURCE` and/or :py:data:`nidmm.SAMPLE\_TRIGGER`
-    attributes are set to NIDMM\_VAL\_EXTERNAL or NIDMM\_VAL\_TTL\ *n*, you can use this function to override the trigger source that you configured and trigger the device.
-The NI 4050 and NI 4060 are not supported.

-.. function:: reset()

-    Resets the instrument to a known state and sends initialization commands to the instrument.
-The initialization commands set instrument settings to the state necessary for the operation of the instrument driver.